How to Improve Problem Solving Skills: A Practical Guide

 Later, you come back to the entry and compare your expectations to reality.
 This practice creates a powerful feedback loop that calibrates your judgment over time.
 You'll start to see patterns in your own thinking, catch your biases in action, and truly understand the ripple effects of your choices.

 Journaling also makes you better at explaining your thought process—a crucial skill when you need to get a team or stakeholder on board.
-If you want to get better at structuring your thoughts on paper, our guide on how to improve your writing ability has some fantastic strategies.
+If you want to get better at structuring your thoughts on paper, our guide on how to has some fantastic strategies.

 There's a real gap between knowing and doing.
 According to the OECD's 2023 Survey of Adult Skills, only about 5% of adults reach the highest proficiency in adaptive problem-solving.
 This isn't just a vanity metric; those with stronger skills see tangible rewards, like 7% higher hourly wages.
-You can discover more insights about adult skill proficiency and see the bigger picture.
+You can and see the bigger picture.

 By building these small but mighty habits into your daily routine, you'll steadily develop the skills to tackle any problem with confidence and precision.